Matthew Garber: Career

-Garber and Dotrice teamed up one last time in 1967 in The Gnome-Mobile, as the grandchildren of a rich lumber mogul (Walter Brennan) who stumble across a gnome forest and are asked to help keep the gnomes from dying off.
+Garber and Dotrice teamed up one final time in 1967 in The Gnome-Mobile, as the grandchildren of a rich lumber mogul (Walter Brennan) who stumble across a gnome forest and are asked to help keep the gnomes from dying off.

-Dotrice recalled, "He was how he looked—an imp, and I loved being his shadow.
+Dotrice recalled, “He was exactly as he appeared—an impish character, and I loved following in his shadow”.
 I can't imagine making movies would have been half as much fun without him.
 He loved being naughty, finding and jumping off of small buildings on the back lot.
 While I was Victorian proper and wouldn't let myself get dirty or muddy, Matthew had a great sense of fun and danger.
 He was a daredevil and could have been a race car driver.
 And he did live a full life over his 21 years."

 Illness and death

-In 1976, Garber contracted hepatitis while in India.
-By the time his father brought him back to London, the disease had spread to his pancreas.

-He died on 13 June 1977 at the age of 21 in the Royal Free Hospital in Hampstead, London, of haemorrhagic necrotising pancreatitis.
+In 1976, Garber contracted hepatitis while on an overland trek in India.
+By the time he reached medical help, the disease had spread to his pancreas.
+Although his father brought him back to London, Garber died on 13 June 1977 at age 21 in the Royal Free Hospital in Hampstead, London, of haemorrhagic necrotising pancreatitis.
 His body was cremated at St. Marylebone Crematorium (East Finchley, London) three days later.

 Legacy

 Garber was posthumously named a Disney Legend in 2004, with his brother Fergus accepting the award on his behalf.
-On the Mary Poppins 40th anniversary DVD, Karen Dotrice said she regretted not having kept in touch with Garber before his death.
+On the Mary Poppins 40th anniversary DVD, Karen Dotrice said she regretted not having kept in touch with Garber.